 - The annual Year 8 trip to Canberra;

-- Community service programs student participate in, particularly at Y9@E;
+- Community service programs students participate in, particularly at Y9@E;

 - Visits to the school of Federal, State and Local Government elected representatives; and

-- Curriculum offering in the areas of Humanities, particularly Civics and Law and Government and History classes.
+- Curriculum offering in the areas of Humanities, particularly Civics and History classes.